Kwame Cavil: Montreal Alouettes

 In October, Cavil signed with the Montreal Alouettes of the Canadian Football League (CFL) He played in 1 game where he made a single reception for 19 yards and a touchdown and helped them win the 2002 Grey Cup.

 He was re-signed by the Alouettes in 2003, appearing in 12 games, pulling down 57 receptions for 686 yards and 2 TDs to be the team's third leading receiver.
+He helped the Alouettes make it the Grey Cup game, coming through with a key touchdown in the 3rd quarter of the Eastern Conference Championships, but he recorded no touches in the 91st Grey Cup which Montreal lost 34-22.

 In 2004 he played in 18 games for the Alouettes, catching 78 passes for 1090 yards and 7 TDs.
 The 2004 Alouettes was the first in CFL history to have a quartette of receivers in a single season each reach the 1000-yard receiving plateau.
 He was again the team's 3rd leading receiver and, for the first and only time, a CFL All-Star.
 He also had 6 rushes for 38 yards and a touchdown.

-In 2005, he played in 3 games for the Alouettes, catching 11 passes for 118 yards before he was traded to Edmonton mid-season.
+In 2005, he played in 3 games for the Alouettes, catching 11 passes for 118 yards before he was traded to Edmonton mid-season for defensive lineman Clinton Wayne..

 Edmonton Eskimos

-Cavil played in Montreal through 2005, when he was traded to the Edmonton Eskimos for defensive lineman Clinton Wayne.
-He played in 7 games for the Eskimos, recording 31 receptions for 259 yards and a TD; and two defensive tackles.
+Following his trade, Cavil played in 7 games for the Edmonton Eskimos, recording 31 receptions for 259 yards and a TD; and two defensive tackles.
 With them he won his second Grey Cup, though he missed the final five games of the regular season and all of the playoffs due to injury.